(206) 682-8383 ~ Seattle

 I have a large Washington child support debt (past due support), and I need to have my payment lowered.

 If have a significant back support debt, it is probably time to review the original order.
 It may be in your best interests to have the original order modified.
 If you file a modification in Superior Court, you can also attempt to address the issue of back support payments based on your current ability to pay.
-If you have questions about whether or not you have a legal basis to modify your current order of support, please go to our page discussing how to modify Washington child support.

 In the alternative, you can also try talking with your Support Enforcement Officer (SEO). about lowering the past due support payment.
 If you and your SEO cannot agree on a payment amount, ask for a Conference Board.